Five U.S. Dollar Themes to WatchSeptember 25, 2019

-- The U.S. dollar’s status as a safe‑haven asset remains intact.
+- The U.S. dollar remains attractive from a carry perspective, and its status as a safe-haven asset remains intact.

 The U.S. dollar has proved resilient so far this year despite the U.S. economy slowing.
 During our latest policy meetings, the investment team discussed the dynamics driving the currency.
 Below, Quentin Fitzsimmons, a portfolio manager and member of the global fixed income investment team, outlines the five key themes that we believe investors should monitor.

 1. Interest Rate Cuts Do Not Always Trigger U.S. Dollar Weakness

 The Federal Reserve (Fed) cut interest rates in July for the first time since the global financial crisis and followed it up with a second cut in September; some participants believe that there will be a further cut in December.
 Interest rate cuts are usually associated with currency depreciation, but that has not always been the case for the U.S. dollar.
 In fact, during the last four U.S. rate‑cutting cycles, the dollar has only weakened on one occasion (see Fig. 1).
 With that in mind, going underweight the dollar because the Fed is expected to cut could be a dangerous game.
 There are many other factors that need to be taken into consideration.

 % Move in the U.S. Dollar Before and After First Rate Cut by the Fed